Uncategorized

 Maths educators often dread when a student asks the question: why is this useful?
 This of course deserves a response, but I claim that there is no need to pre-empt the question and no need to preface each lesson with talk of applications.
 That discussion should enter naturally and, at least from my own experience, doesn’t necessarily achieve the desired goal of motivating students to learn.
 Most commonly, the student asking why this is useful is one who hasn’t fully grasped what is being taught, and that is the issue that really needs to be addressed.

 On this note (excuse the pun!), if all you have is the middle C key on a piano, then there’s very little of value that you can do.
 However, that key in the context of the whole keyboard allows you to replicate musical masterpieces and to compose hitherto unheard melodies.
-So a short and honest answer to why solving the equation 2x^2-3x+1=0 is useful is that, in isolation and without context, it probably isn’t!
+So a short and honest answer to why solving the equation $2x^2-3x+1=0$ is useful is that, in isolation and without context, it probably isn’t!

 Don’t cover the material, uncover the material